In April 1977, at the age of 19, I joined ATV Elstree as a Trainee Sound Assistant,

 and outside broadcasts until December 2008, when I embarked on my new role in the

-I’m now well into my tenth year as a freelance sound supervisor.
-I’m as busy as
+I’m now well into my eleventh year as a freelance sound supervisor.
+I’m as busy

-ever, and have been involved in a wide range of productions in that short time.
-New
+as ever, and have been involved in a wide range of productions in that short time.